 Although not considered true Lilies, the Calla Lily is an extraordinary flower.
-This beautiful plant, available in a multitude of colors, grows from rhizomes and is ideal for use in beds and borders.
-You can also grow them in containers, either outdoors or in a sunny window as houseplants.
+This beautiful plant, available in many colors, grows from rhizomes and is ideal for use in beds and borders.
+You can also grow them in containers, either outdoors or in a sunny window, as houseplants.

 Here are a few tips on growing Calla Lilies that will make them sparkle in your yard.